 Pregnancy Category C

 Reproduction studies using the oral preparation in rats have revealed increased fetal resorptions and delayed parturition, as well as fetal skeletal anomalies; evidence of skeletal and cardiac teratogenic effects in rabbits has been noted with intravenous administration.
-The drug has also been demonstrated to cross the placental barrier in animals and to cause degeneration of the fetal pancreatic beta cells (See Animal Pharmacology and/or Toxicology).
+The drug has also been demonstrated to cross the placental barrier in animals and to cause degeneration of the fetal pancreatic beta cells (See Animal Pharmacology And/Or Toxicology).
 Since there are no adequate data on fetal effects of this drug when given to pregnant women, safety in pregnancy has not been established.
-When the use of PROGLYCEM® (diazoxide capsules) is considered, the indications should be limited to those specified above for adults (See INDICATIONS), and the potential benefits to the mother must be weighed against possible harmful effects to the fetus.
+When the use of PROGLYCEM® is considered, the indications should be limited to those specified above for adults (See INDICATIONS AND USAGE), and the potential benefits to the mother must be weighed against possible harmful effects to the fetus.

 Diazoxide crosses the placental barrier and appears in cord blood.
 When given to the mother prior to delivery of the infant, the drug may produce fetal or neonatal hyperbilirubinemia, thrombocytopenia, altered carbohydrate metabolism, and possibly other side effects that have occurred in adults.